openbraininstitute/spacktainers/README.md

 `spack_template.py` contains the spack.yaml template that will be merged with the user's container config to generate the spack.yaml that will be used to build the container

 `utils.py` contains utility functions for reading/writing yaml, getting the multiarch job for a container, ...

+# Acknowledgment

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.

+Copyright (c) 2005-2024 Blue Brain Project/EPFL